State of Illinois

 Springfield, Illinois 62762

-In accordance with Federal Law and U.S. Department of Agriculture (USDA)?and U.S. Department of Health and Human Services (HHS) policy, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, or disability, religion or political belief.
+In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, and U.S Department of Health and Human Services (HHS) policy, this institution is prohibited from discriminating based on race, color, national origin, sex, religious creed, disability, age, political beliefs. or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.